St. Ann CONFERENCE

 THE ST. ANN SCHOOL “MINI-VINNIES”

-The St. Ann Conference constantly strives to upholding the ideal that “No act of charity is foreign to the Society”.
-As Vincentians we examine all requests for help from those we serve in order to establish need and how we might best help.
+The St. Ann Conference constantly strives to uphold the idea that “No act of charity is foreign to the Society”.
+As Vincentians, we examine all requests for help from those we serve in order to establish need and how we might best help.

 THINK YOU MIGHT WANT TO JOIN US?

 Becoming a Vincentian is a rewarding ministry.
 It is a way to help the children of God who live in poverty to be motivated by the teachings of Jesus Christ through prayer and action.
 It can be challenging at times trying to assist clients due to their circumstances.
 However, when we are able to help them through the many resources provided at the Family Assistance Center, it is a fulfilling way to continue on your faith journey of growing closer to God.